 Applicants may provide their own Excel document.
 The document should be in Excel so Loudoun County can see the formulas.

-The August 20th pre-application meeting was not recorded.
+The August pre-application meeting will not be recorded.
 The Affordable Multi-Family Housing Loan Program Guidelines, online application, and Frequently Asked Questions are available online at https://www.loudoun.gov/4998/Affordable-Multi-Family-Housing-Loan-Pro.
-Questions can also be sent to Housing Analyst Paul Newman at email@example.com.
+Questions can also be sent to the Housing Finance Project Manager at email@example.com.